stevekohls/PocketSVG/README.md

 # PocketSVG
 A library that converts Scalable Vector Graphics (SVG) data into CAShapeLayers and UIBezierCurves.
 This makes it easy to create vector-based paths and shapes in your apps.

-This a fork of an [SVG to bezier path parser by Martin Haywood](http://ponderwell.net/2011/05/converting-svg-paths-to-objective-c-paths/), with fixes by [Pieter Omvlee](http://www.bohemiancoding.com/) and Dominic Mortlock.
+This a fork of a fork of an [SVG to bezier path parser by Martin Haywood](http://ponderwell.net/2011/05/converting-svg-paths-to-objective-c-paths/), with fixes by [Pieter Omvlee](http://www.bohemiancoding.com/) and Dominic Mortlock.
+Further improvements by Steve Kohls.

+This fork includes:
+* Support for SVG <line> and <polyline> elements.
+* Support for more than one <path>, <line> and <polyline> per file.
+* Designated initializers to support SVG input from a variety of sources.

+General improvements:
+* Added [RaptureXML](https://github.com/ZaBlanc/RaptureXML) to support easier SVG parsing.
+* Improved <path> parsing to be more robust.

 Feedback, improvements, and pull requests are welcome.
 Please get in touch if you can help improve the code.